sourcegraph/about/handbook/engineering/cloud/index.md

 1. Any user or organization can use Sourcegraph Cloud with both the private and public code that they care about in a secure way.

+## Milestones

+1. Any user can add public code
+2. Organizations can use Sourcegraph with up to 50 repos or 100k LoC of private repositories for free
+    - We need to build a scalable and reliable service to count lines of code and integrate that with the rest of our systems (to enforce limits).
+This would align with how we’re thinking about billing by LoC, not number of repositories.
+    - No plaintext tokens or secrets anywhere (including gitserver .git/config remotes).
+    - All private repository contents need to be encrypted at rest.
+        - Gitserver.
+        - Searcher and code intel caches.
+        - Any other service that needs access to repository contents needs to be able to decrypt what it needs on the fly.
+3. Sign-up and on-boarding of new users is fast, obvious and painless
+    - Adding your repos with a nice UI flow that leverages the OAuth tokens from signing up with the code host, where you can select repositories easily.
+    - Permissions and repo syncing progress is clear to the user and doesn’t take too long.
+    - Progress on repo indexing is clear to the user and doesn’t take too long.
+4. Any user or organisation can use Sourcegraph with more than 100k LoC and pay for it.
+    - Abuse protection: API rate limiting, DDoS mitigation, limiting user accounts.
+    - Scalable syncing of permissions, repos, changesets.
+    - High availability, SLOs, etc.
+    - Billing and subscriptions.

 ## Contact

 - #cloud channel or @cloud-team in Slack